appscode/blog/content/post/connect-eks-clusters-with-submariner/index.md

 ## Submariner

-[Submariner](https://github.com/submariner-io/submariner) is CNCF sandbox project which can enable direct networking between Pods and Services in different Kubernetes clusters, either on-premises or in the cloud.
+[Submariner](https://github.com/submariner-io/submariner) is a CNCF sandbox project which can enable direct networking between Pods and Services in different Kubernetes clusters, either on-premises or in the cloud.

 In this blog post, I am going to show how can you connect two AWS EKS Kubernetes clusters with default vpc cni using Submariner.

 ## Installation & Verify

-1. At first, we have to create two kubernetes cluster.
+1. At first, we have to create two Kubernetes clusters.
 To do so, we'll use [eksctl](https://eksctl.io/).

 submariner-1.yaml:
 ```yaml